jonnonz1/nz-statute-book/acts/public/1965/building-societies-act-1965.md

   (b) the number of members, and the amount standing to their credit in the society's books:
   (c) the claims of depositors and other creditors, and the provision to be made for their payment:
   (d) the intended appropriation or division of the funds and property of the society:
-  (e) the names of one or more persons to be appointed as trustees for the purposes of the dissolution, and their remuneration.
+  (e) the names of 1 or more persons to be appointed as trustees for the purposes of the dissolution, and their remuneration.
 (3) Alterations in the instrument of dissolution may be made with the like consent, testified in the same manner.
 (4) The instrument of dissolution, and all alterations therein, shall be registered in the manner provided by this Act for the registration of rules, and shall be binding on all the members of the society.

 ### 116 Provisions as to dissolution under last 2 preceding sections
 (1) The provisions of this section shall have effect in relation to the dissolution of a society under section 114 or section 115.
 (2) The provisions of this Act shall continue to apply in relation to the society as if the liquidators or other persons conducting its dissolution, or, as the case may be, the trustees appointed under the instrument of dissolution, were the board of directors of the society.
-(3) Such liquidators, trustees, or other persons as aforesaid shall, within 28 days from the termination of the dissolution, send to the Registrar for registration an account and balance sheet signed and certified by them as correct, and showing the assets and liabilities of the society at the commencement of the dissolution and the way in which those assets and liabilities have been applied and discharged; and if they fail to do so each of them shall be guilty of an offence and shall be liable to a fine not exceeding $10 for every day during which the default has continued.
+(3) Such liquidators, trustees, or other persons as aforesaid shall, within 28 days from the termination of the dissolution, send to the Registrar for registration an account and statement of financial position signed and certified by them as correct, and showing the assets and liabilities of the society at the commencement of the dissolution and the way in which those assets and liabilities have been applied and discharged; and if they fail to do so each of them shall be guilty of an offence and shall be liable to a fine not exceeding 5 pounds for every day during which the default has continued.
 (4)
 (5) Except with the consent of the Registrar—shall be of any effect if the purpose of the proposed dissolution is to effect or facilitate the transfer of the society's engagements to any other society.
   (a) no resolution, instrument of dissolution, or other proceeding for the dissolution of a society; and